weiwill88/RAG_Challenge_Reproducibility/README.md

 Rename `env` to `.env` and add your API keys.

+## Test Dataset

+The repository includes a small test set with 5 annual reports and 5 questions.
+This allows you to try out the system without dealing with the full competition dataset.

+You have two options to get started:

+1. Run the pipeline from scratch using the provided PDFs and questions
+2. Use the pre-processed data by unzipping two files in the `test_set` folder - these contain intermediate results from all pipeline stages.
+This lets you jump straight to any part of the pipeline (like answering questions) without running the earlier steps.

 ## Usage

 You can run any part of pipeline by uncommenting the method you want to run in `src/pipeline.py` and executing: